Billy Donovan | Head Coach

 A 15-year NBA veteran, Cheeks retired from the NBA as its all-time leader in steals after playing with Philadelphia, San Antonio, New York, Atlanta and New Jersey.
 He was selected to the NBA’s All-Defensive Team five times (First Team: 1983, 1984, 1985, 1986; Second Team: 1987) and played in four All-Star games (1983, 1986, 1987, 1988).
 A member of the 76ers’ 1983 World Championship team, Cheeks was honored by the club through having his number (10) retired.

+Cheeks was recently selected to the 2018 class of the Naismith Basketball Hall of Fame.
 As an NBA player, Cheeks compiled career averages of 11.1 ppg, 6.7 apg and 2.1 spg in 1,101 games while shooting .523 from the field and .793 from the free throw line.
 A native of Chicago, he began his coaching career with the Quad City Thunder of the CBA.
 In his only season with Quad City, Cheeks helped guide the club to the CBA Championship.

 The 1978 West Texas State (currently West Texas A&M) graduate was a four-year starter and three-time MVP in college.
 He finished his collegiate career third on the Buffs’ all-time scoring list, averaging 16.8 points per game while shooting 56.8 percent from the field as a senior.
 Cheeks was selected in the second round of the 1978 NBA Draft (36th overall by the Sixers).

 Mark Bryant | Assistant Coach

 Mark Bryant is entering his 12th season as a Thunder assistant coach.
 During July of 2012, Bryant served as head coach of the Thunder’s summer league team.